UltraOS/UltraProtocol/README.md

 void kernel_entry(struct ultra_boot_context *ctx, uint32_t magic)
 ```

-The way the kernel receives this magic number is platform defined and is discussed in the later sections.
+The way the kernel receives this magic number is platform defined and is discussed in later sections.

-In case the kernel detects an invalid magic number the `ultra_boot_context*` must be considered invalid and it's recommended that the kernel aborts boot.
+If the kernel detects an invalid magic number, the `ultra_boot_context*` must be considered invalid, and it's recommended that the kernel aborts boot.

 ---